pitest/pitclipse/README.md

 </div>

-Provides mutation coverage for your Java programs into the Eclipse IDE.
+Provides mutation coverage for your Java programs within the Eclipse IDE.
 Built on [PIT (Pitest)](http://pitest.org) for reliability.

 ## What is mutation testing?